soda-auto/soda-sim/README.md

 * Linux (not tested)

 ## Ecosystem
+* [soda-sim-uproject] (https://github.com/soda-auto/soda-sim-uproject) - Just an example of UnreanEngine project for building the SODA.Sim.
 * [soda-sim-ros2](https://github.com/soda-auto/soda-sim-ros2) - support ROS2 capabilities for the SODA.Sim
 * [soda-sim-ros2-ws](https://github.com/soda-auto/soda-sim-ros2-ws) - scripts for build ROS2 for [SODA.Sim ROS2](https://github.com/soda-auto/soda-sim-ros2) for Windows and Linux.
 * [soda-sim-proto-v1](https://github.com/soda-auto/soda-sim-proto-v1) - implementation of the generic snesors messages serialization for the SodaSim.